Last Updated on March 23, 2021 by Grow with Bovees

 Which Ones Definitely Don’t Work?

-Paper towels are a generic term and not all of them are disqualified for a place at the compost pile.
+Paper towels are a generic term and not all of them are qualified for a place at the compost pile.

 Some paper towels can be used for composting depending on what you have cleaned with them.
 The first rule is that towels that have been used for cleaning oil, chemical residue, and grease do not belong in the compost bin.

 Then there are chemicals to consider.
-If your paper towels have come in contact with any kind of micro or microorganisms that chemicals typically contain, they might harm the good microbes that make composting possible.
-This is also true for towels that were used to clean dog poop which might just have disease-carrying pathogens that can kill essential micro and macroorganisms.
+If your paper towels have come in contact with any kind of microorganisms or that chemicals typically contain, they might harm the good microbes that make composting possible.
+This is also true for towels that were used to clean dog poop which might just have disease-carrying pathogens that can kill essential micro and macro organisms.